 Advanced programming languages

-As a researcher in programming languages, students frequently ask me what language they should learn next.
-If you're looking for a job in industry, learn whatever is hot right now: C++, Java, and C# and probably Python, Ruby and Perl too.
+Students often ask for a recommendation on what language they should learn next.
+If you're looking for a job in industry, my reply is to learn whatever is hot right now: C++, Java and C#--and probably Python, Ruby, PHP and Perl too.

-If, on the other hand, you're interested in enjoying personal enlightenment, doing academic research or in starting your own software company, the criterion by which you should choose your next language is not employability, but expressiveness.
-In academic research and in entrepreneurship, you need multiply your effectiveness as a programmer, and since you probably won't be working with an entrenched code base, you are free to use whatever language best suits the task at hand.
+If, on the other hand, you're interested in enlightenment, academic research or a start-up, the criterion by which you should choose your next language is not employability, but expressiveness.
+In academic research and in entrepreneurship, you need to multiply your effectiveness as a programmer, and since you (probably) won't be working with an entrenched code base, you are free to use whatever language best suits the task at hand.

-I'm slowly compiling descriptions of good, non-mainstream languages to learn here, with a list of favorite features for each, and pointers on where to learn more.
+Here you'll find descriptions of four good languages to learn--Haskell, Scala, ML and Scheme--with a list of my favorite features for each, and pointers on where to learn more.

 Haskell

 Haskell excels as a language for writing a compiler, an interpreter or a static analyzer.
-I don't do a lot of artificial intelligence, natural-language processing or machine-learning work, but if I did, Haskell would be my first pick there too.
+I don't do a lot of artificial intelligence, natural-language processing or machine-learning research, but if I did, Haskell would be my first pick there too.
 (Scheme would be a strong second.)
-Haskell is the only widely deployed and used pure (or lazy) functional programming language.
+Haskell is the only widely used pure, lazy functional programming language.

-Like Standard ML and OCaml, Haskell utilizes Hindley-Milner-style type inference, which means that the programmer doesn't have to write down (most) types, because the compiler can infer them.
-It has been my experience that it is difficult to get a bug passed the Hindley-Milner type system.
-In fact, experienced functional programmers become adept at encoding correctness constraints directly into the Haskell type system.
+Like Standard ML and OCaml, Haskell uses an extension of Hindley-Milner-style type inference, which means that the programmer doesn't have to write down (most) types, because the compiler can infer them.
+It has been my experience that it is difficult to get a bug through the Hindley-Milner type system.
+In fact, experienced programmers become adept at encoding correctness constraints directly into the Haskell type system.
 A common remark after programming in Haskell (or ML) for the first time is that once the program compiles, it's almost certainly correct.

 As a pure language, side effects (mutations of variables or data structures and I/O) are prohibited in the language proper.
-This has forced the language's designers to think seriously about how to provide such functionality through alternative means.
+This has forced the language's designers to think seriously about how to provide such functionality.
 Their answer, monads, enables one to perform side effects and I/O inside a safely constrained framework.
 Naturally, Haskell lets users define their own monads, and now the programmer has access to monads for continuations, transducers, exceptions, logic programming and more.

-Being pure, Haskell could also be made lazy, and so it was.
-In other words, an expression in Haskell is not evaluated until (and unless) its result is required to make forward computational progress.
+Aside from being pure, Haskell is also lazy.
+That is, an expression in Haskell is not evaluated until (and unless) its result is required to make forward computational progress.
 Some have argued that the promised efficiency gains from laziness haven't materialized, but that's not of concern for me.
-I still appreciate laziness for the increase in expressiveness.
+I appreciate laziness for the increase in expressiveness.
 In Haskell, it is trivial to describe data structures of infinite extent.
 Where other languages permit mutually recursive functions, Haskell permits mutually recursive values.
-I have also found laziness useful in cleanly encoding option types where utilizing the empty case should nuke the program.
-In Haskell, you can avoid creating an option type and instead use error to produce the empty value.
-Because of laziness, each type in Haskell has two additional elements: non-termination and error.
-This eliminates a surprising amount of tedious pattern matching from functional programming.

-My favorite feature of Haskell is type classing.
-Haskell's type system literally allows the compiler to infer the correct code to run based on its type context.
-The example of type classes that really caught me by surprise was bounded lattices.
+My favorite feature of Haskell is type classes.
+Haskell's type system allows the compiler to infer the correct code to run based on its type context, even when that type context is also inferred.
+The example of type classes that got me excited was bounded lattices.
 A bounded lattice is a mathematical structure that has a least element (bot), a greatest element (top), a partially ordered less than relation (<:), a join operation (join) and a meet operation (meet).

 In Haskell, one can define a bounded lattice as a type class: